wp-plugins/never-loose-contact-form/readme.txt

 * 0.21 Clearer settings form (you don't have to display your contact details publicly)
 * 0.3 Added Internationalisation
 * 0.31 Only show admin bar menu to administrators
+* 0.32 More efficient on db calls on initialise

 == Upgrade notice ==